 Giving of our firstfruits is an act of worship that honors God (Proverbs 3:9) and reminds us that all we own, not just what we give, is the Lord's (Psalm 24:1).
 God gives eternal gifts (John 3:16, 1 Corinthians 2:12) as well as temporal ones (Deuteronomy 8:17-18, James 1:17), and when we as followers of Christ freely and joyfully give of our resources, we are imitating God.
 Your desire to give not only allows us to continue our mission of being and making disciples, but also illustrates your relationship with God (2 Corinthians 9:12-15) and how investing wisely benefits you (Acts 20:35, Luke 12:33).
 Let us all prayerfully consider how we might continue to invest in this mission with our hearts and God’s possessions.

-Our budget is $28.6 million across all campuses for the fiscal year ending June 30, 2022.
+Our budget is $33.3 million for the fiscal year ending June 30, 2024.
 We are funded entirely through the generous giving of our body.
 Those dollars are contributed all throughout the year, but about 25% of our annual giving is received each December.

 We believe the best way to facilitate joyful giving (2 Corinthians 9:7, Matthew 6:4) is not to prompt it with a specific moment in the service, but to provide our body with opportunities to give as the Lord leads.
 Anyone can give online, send checks by mail, place gifts in the secure giving boxes in the auditorium, or drop off gifts in person at our offices.